calebmsword/cpp-notes/value category.md

 }
 ```

-(rivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.)
+(Trivially-copiable classes are implicitly compiled with an operator overload that allows rvalues to appear on the left hand side of a copy assignment.)

 <br>
 <br>